 The films are a unique insight to these young people, their worlds and the chance to voice the issues and topics affecting their lives.

 'Little Voices' is an animated documentary inspired by the films of the Shortcut Film Education Programme.
-The characters made by the young people are synced to these teenagers' recorded zoom conversations with us, as they navigate the January - March 2021 lockdown, voicing how it has affected them and the struggled they faced during this difficult time.
+The characters made by the young people are synced to these teenagers' recorded zoom conversations with us, as they navigate the January - March 2021 lockdown, voicing how it has affected them and the struggles they faced during this difficult time.

 Film by Armagh EpiCentre - EA Picture This Youth Group - EA Youth Leader Briegeen Corr.